AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Sand Layer Thickness as a Function of Diameter
 ===============================================

-Two heights are defined here:
+Two heights are defined here.
+Both are defined as functions:

 :math:`H_{FiLayerF}` the height of a standard filter layer.
 It is defined as the maximum value between the defined layer height, the outer radius (OR) of the trunk  (as a fucntion of nominal diameter) plus the minimum filter trunk spacing  , the outer diameter of the iftting of the trunk (also as function of ND), and the fernco outer diameter (again a fucntion of ND).
 Each of these is rounded to the nearest 1cm.

 and

-:math:`H_{FiBottomLayerF}` the height of hte bottom filter layer.
-This is defined as the maxiumum value between 1. the defined layer height, the OR of the trunk + OR of the backwash trunk  (as functions of ND's of the trunk and BW trunk) + minimum filter trunk spacing, the sum of fitting OR's for the trunk and BW trunk (function of ND's), and the average of the ferco OD's as a function of NDs.
+:math:`H_{FiBottomLayerF}` the height of The bottom filter layer.
+This is defined as the maxiumum value between 1.
+The defined layer height, the OR of the trunk + OR of the backwash trunk  (as functions of ND's of the trunk and BW trunk) + minimum filter trunk spacing, the sum of fitting OR's for the trunk and BW trunk (function of ND's), and the average of the ferco OD's as a function of NDs.
 Each rounded to the nearest 1cm.

 Flow Distribution Constraints: ratio of pressure recovery to clean bed head loss